 What can you do to help us?

-Please inform us of any special provision or need your child may have, or any other information you think would be helpful to us in working with him/her.
+Please inform us of any special provision or needs your child has, or any other information that would be helpful to us in working with him/her.

 What happens on discharge from hospital?